Categories of Sects and Groups with Cultic Potential

 This excerpt is from Cult-Proofing Your Kids, chapter 6, by Dr. Paul Martin, founder of Wellspring Retreat.
 Here he distinguishes between theologically heretical churches, Christian fringe groups, and what he terms 'totalistic, aberrant, Christian organizations' (T.A.C.Os).
-Having met and counseled a number of former members of the Geftakys Assembly, he includes the Assembly in the 'TACO' category.
+Having met and counseled a number of former members of the Geftakys Assembly, he mentions the Geftakys Assembly in the 'TACO' category.

 These are groups or churches which claim to be based on the Bible, in whole or in part, and yet deny or distort core doctrines of the Bible such as salvation by faith in Christ alone apart from legalistic works, the Trinity, the deity of Christ, the inspiration and authority of the Bible, the person and deity of the Holy Spirit, etc.--doctrines which the Christian Church throughout its history has consistently affirmed.
 Each group in this category denies the first or second doctrine mentioned, and usually one or more of the others.
 Some also employ mind control techniques to recruit and keep members.
 Examples: the Mormons and the Jehovah's Witnesses; the "local church" of Witness Lee has been grouped in this category, but has been successful in court in fighting this allegation.